ACFPeacekeeper/ACFPeacekeeper/README.md

 - 🔭 I’m currently working on my research about using Multimodal Generative Models to Detect and Mitigate Adversarial Perceptual Attack against Reinforcement Learning Agents
 - 🌱 I’m currently learning about Computer Vision, AI 3D Vision, Machine Learning for Graphs and Mathematical Data Science
-- 👯 I’m looking to collaborate on nothing at the moment.
+- 👯 I’m looking to collaborate on any AI related research.
 - 🤔 I’m looking for help with nothing at the moment.
 - 💬 Ask me about AI related subjects.
 - 📫 How to reach me: afonso.fernandes100@gmail.com